aiuta-com/docs/docs/index.md

 ## Alternative: Direct API

 If you prefer more control over the implementation or have specific requirements, you can use the Aiuta API directly.
 This approach gives you complete flexibility in building your custom virtual try-on solution.
-For detailed API documentation and integration guides, visit our [API Portal](https://developer.aiuta.com/products/digital-try-on/documentation).
+For detailed API documentation and integration guides, visit our [:octicons-arrow-right-24: API Portal](https://developer.aiuta.com/products/digital-try-on/documentation).

 !!! note
     Aiuta SDK is built on top of the same API, providing a pre-built UI layer and additional convenience features while maintaining the same core functionality.